Welcome to Camosun College!

 Most international students require a valid post-secondary study permit to study at Camosun.
 It can take several months to get one, it is important to apply for your study permit as soon as you receive your official Letter of Acceptance.

 Living with a local Canadian family is a great way to make Canadian friends, learn about Canadian culture and practice English.
+Learn more about Camosun's Homestay program.

 Student Homestay Application forms should be submitted at least six weeks before your classes start.